RobRendell/gTove/README.md

 ## Plans/TODO

-* Tutorial scenario isn't starting at the start.
-Perhaps simply set the map focus to the starting point?

 * TabletopViewComponent refactor
   * Minis (and maps?) are not finalising their snap position onGestureEnd before saving the scenario.
   * Move screenControlPanelAndTabletop diceBagOpen, showPiecesRoster to TabletopState, rationalise TabletopMovableWindows